Remembering loved ones on All Souls' Day

 All Souls' Day © Adrian Cheah

-The significance of this tradition extends beyond religious boundaries, serving as a poignant reminder for people of all ages and diverse backgrounds that life does not go on forever.
-A dying candle on a tombstone soberly reminds us of our fleeting existence in a material world.
-Much like a song that begins, enchants and ultimately fades into silence, we too will live, laugh and cry before we embark on another journey.
+Yet, the significance of this tradition stretches beyond religious lines.
+It stands as a quiet but profound reminder that life does not stretch on forever.
+The flicker of a candle on a tombstone is a silent witness to the brevity of our existence, like the candle itself, our lives will one day come to an end.
+Much like a song that begins, enchants and ultimately fades into silence, we, too, will live, laugh and cry before setting forth on our final journey.

 All Souls' Day © Adrian Cheah